Santiago ECHEVERRY

-Installation and Multimedia is a studio production course that introduces students to contemporary multimedia installation through both the study of the cutting-edge practitioners within the field and through the production of related projects.
+Multimedia Installation is a studio production course that introduces students to contemporary video mapping practices through both the study of the cutting-edge practitioners within the field and through the production of related projects.
 Modes of production covered include digital video projection, audio installation, mixed, virtual and augmented reality, and hybrid combinations of the above.
 Laboratory fee required.

 Process and Strategy